-The Best Performing Arts Talks and Events Coming to NYC This Winter
+The Best Holiday Talks and Performances Coming to NYC

 By Alison Durkee

 The holiday season is starting in New York City, bringing whimsical decorations and shopping frenzies to the city—along with some great holiday performances.
 Whether you’re celebrating the holidays or just want to learn more about New York’s cultural scene, check out these upcoming performing arts talks and events.

 Those looking for some alternate Nutcracker fare have plenty of options; Dances Patrelle will perform their Yorkville Nutcracker December 6-9, while New York Theatre Ballet’s Art Nouveau-styled take on the classic ballet will return December 14-16.
 For a different kind of interpretation of the Nutcracker, check out Mark Morris Dance Group’s classic The Hard Nut (December 14-23), which puts a modern spin on the well-known tale, or Company XIV’s more sultry Nutcracker Rouge (through January 13).
 The beloved ballet will also get a hip hop twist at the The Hip Hop Nutcracker (December 23), as well as at the Brooklyn Nutcracker (November 14), which fuses hip hop and ballet with world dance styles.

 Another classic Christmas tale, Charles Dickens’ A Christmas Carol, will be onstage in musical form at the Players Theatre (November 25 – December 30), while a one-man show performed at the Merchant’s House Museum from November 27 – December 29 harkens back to Dickens’ own performances of the iconic tale.
 The Classical Theatre of Harlem will take on the literary legend in A Christmas Carol in Harlem (November 25 – December 8), which resuscitates the 19th century fable in modern-day Harlem.